HCL-TECH-SOFTWARE/appscan-standard-burp-importer/README.md

 ## Usage

-Once installed, you can access the extension using Tools > Extensions > Import Burp Traffic
+Once installed in AppScan, you can access the extension using Tools > Extensions > Import Burp Traffic

 Configuration:

 - **Browse**:The file you want to import.
 Must be a Burp file with valid requests.
 - **Use first request as Starting Point URL**: If the file includes relative paths, add here the base URL for these paths.
-- **Select domains to add to Additional Domains**:
+- **Select domains to add to Additional Domains**: If the file includes more than one host, it will list them here so that they can be selected to be included in the Configuration > Starting URLs & domains > Domains being tested list.

 After configuring the extension, click *Import* to convert the list of requests into a temporary EXD (EXplore Data) file and import it into AppScan.
 AppScan will then explore these requests automatically.
 You can then decide whether to continue with a Test stage or more manual exploring.